 However, higher tiered OneDrive plans include Office 365 subscriptions, and more storage per dollar.
 These OneDrive pricing tiers also include access to all of the Microsoft Office apps on all platforms.
 Of course, one could also argue that Google offers those same functions in Google Apps for free.

 It is important to note that other apps like Gmail will eat into your storage space with Google Drive as well, so what you get is a bit less in actuality.

-In short, Google wins out for personal users looking only for storage.
+In short, in the Google Drive vs OneDrive competition, Google wins out for personal users looking only for storage.
 On the other hand, OneDrive is cheaper for businesses and when bundling with Office 365.

 OneDrive vs Google Drive – Security

 Security on these services is up to standards, but is nothing too special.
 For sign in, you have your standard password-protected account with an option to add a second factor of authentication, either through Google Authenticator or Microsoft Authenticator for the respective services.